gnolang/gno/CONTRIBUTING.md

 #### Don't Rebase

-Commits are squashed when merged into the repository; they only show up in the commit history as one commit.
-Consequently, rebasing is generally not useful on this repository, and in general it is more likely to cause you headaches while trying to untangle merge conflicts.
+Commits are squashed when merged into master; they only show up in the commit history as one commit.
+Consequently, rebasing is generally not useful on this repository, and in general it is more likely to cause you headaches while trying to untangle the repeated merge conflicts typical of rebases.

 If you have `git pull` set up to rebase automatically, you can change the `git` configuration to disable rebase: